CuckooDuo/CuckooDuo/cpu/README.md

 ## Datasets

-Datasets used in CPU experiments can be downloaded from the links below.
-After downloading, modify the corresponding configuration in `main.cpp` line 17.
+Datasets used in CPU experiments can be find or downloaded as described in `workload/`.
+After getting data files, modify the corresponding configuration in `main.cpp` line 17.

-*links*

 ## How to run